The Origins of 62 Last Names

 14. Becker

-Bcker is the German word for baker, and the name might have sprung up for the same reasons Baker and Baxter did in England, but it's also possible that the last name denoted someone living by a stream or a "bach."
+Becker is the German word for baker, and the name might have sprung up for the same reasons Baker and Baxter did in England, but it's also possible that the last name denoted someone living by a stream, or bach.

 They were the people who worked in a house or a hall.
 Or even if you just lived near one.

-Although Roger isn't like the first man in an alternate version of the Bible.
-His name comes from the legend of the Danish king Hrothgar, who can be found in Beowulf.
+Rogers means "son of Roger."
+Roger isn't the first man in an alternate version of the Bible, though: His name comes from the legend of the Danish king Hrothgar, who can be found in Beowulf.
 Hrothgar, by the way, means "famous spear."

-There are of course, a ton of these sons.
+There are of course, a ton of these "son"s.
 Let's just get a bunch out of the way.
-Thompson means either "son of Tom" or refers to the place Thompson in Norfolk.
+Thompson, which is Celtic, means either "son of Tom" or refers to a place called Thompson in Norfolk.

 The name Jack is also derived from Yohanan, so Jacksons and Johnsons are really kinda the same.

-Evans is a name which changes meaning depending on your background.
+Evans—besides meaning "son of Evan"—is a name that changes definition depending on your background.
 In Welsh, it also evolved from Yohanan.
 In Celtic, it means "young warrior."
 We're learning a lot about what people used to value: warriors, fame, religion, hills.

-It's a Spanish last name, and "Martin" comes from the Roman God of War, Mars.
+It's a Spanish last name meaning "son of Martin," and "Martin" comes from the Roman god of war, Mars.

 The Greek word for "manly" gave us Anders and Andrew, and therefore Anderson, the son of Anders.

 The name Ole came from an Old Norse word meaning "ancestors' descendants".
-So I guess the Olsens of the world are the sons of ancestors' descendants.
-Phew.
+So I guess the Olsens of the world are the "sons of ancestors' descendants."

 The name Fox was taken from the animal's name.
 It's one of those last names that started out as a nickname.
 Usually, people who were called Fox were clever or else had red hair or both (probably just one or the other).